silasdavis/eris-db.js/README.md

 var edb = edbFactory.createInstance("http://localhost:1337/rpc");

-edb.start(callback);
+edb.start(function(error){
+    if(!error){
+        console.log("Ready to go";
+    }
+});

 ```

-The parameters for `createInstance` is the server URL as a string, and whether or not to use websockets (false or no value means it will use http).
+The parameters for `createInstance` is the server URL as a string.
+The client-type is chosen based on the URL scheme.
+As of now, the supported schemes are: `http(s)` and `ws(s)` (websockets).

+If you use `http(s)`, the start command will do nothing, so it can just be called and no callback used.

+If you use websockets, the system will not be ready until the start callback fires.

+The start callback must be on the following format: `function(error)`.
+An error is an indication that the websocket connection failed to be established.

+If you want to use several `ErisDb` instances at once, that is possible.
+Just create more instances via `edbFactory.createInstance()`.
+This is the preferred method if you want multiple websocket connections with the eris-db server.

 No config file is needed for this library.